nasa/HyperCP/README.md

 ### 2. Get the HyperCP environment

 HyperCP requires Python 3.X installed on a Linux, MacOS, or Windows computer.
 The <a href='https://www.anaconda.com/'>Anaconda</a> distribution (or <a href='https://docs.conda.io/en/latest/miniconda.html'>Miniconda</a>) is encouraged.
 If you are unfamiliar with Anaconda, a nice walkthrough can be found [here](https://youtu.be/YJC6ldI3hWk).

 All of the package dependencies are listed in the environment.yml file included with the package.
-To make sure you have all of the necessary dependencies, navigate to the HyperCP directory on command line and type
+To make sure you have all of the necessary dependencies, navigate to the HyperCP directory on command line, type:

 ```
 prompt$ conda env create -f environment.yml